── Attaching core tidyverse packages ──────────────────────── tidyverse 2.0.0 ──

 Compare v1 and v2:

-• v2 enabled me to make more observations
+v1orv2—enabled you to make more observations?v2enabled me to make more observations

-• What was the difference between v1 and v2?
+- What was the difference between

+The following code has a bug; it does not do what its author intended.
 Identify and fix the bug.
 What does the resulting graph tell you about the relation between manufacturer and class of cars in this dataset?

 Note: I use a theme() call to rotate the x-axis labels.
 We’ll learn how to do this in a future exercise.